milkboy/WME-ja/README.md

 ###Changelog
 ####1.7.0
 - Roundabout checking!
 For non-normal roundabouts, the angle will be shown in orange (default), and "turn color" for normal roundabouts
+- Added option for roundabout circle display (always, when selected, never)

 ####1.6.7
 - Do calculations after a small delay (with each new recalculation request resetting the delay).
 Should fix "application not responding" and similar issues.
 Fixed compatibility issues with WME toolbox.